AlisonDavey/soil_moisture/README.md

 This project is for Tinybird's first hackathon ["To Infinity and beyond"](https://www.tinybird.co/events/tinybird-hackathon).

 The theme is **space**.
-Satellite data measuring soil moisture across the globe is shown on global maps.
+An important part of activity in space is observing the Earth.
+In this project, satellite data measuring soil moisture across the globe is shown on global maps.

 ## The App